DilshadPython/Python/Q-A.md

 >>> 12 / 3
 4.0
 >>>
+### Input in python3 the output is string not an number, but it's different in pyhthon2

 ### The Top 10 Python libraries to know for data science are:
 ##### 1. Pandas